Call 1.800.MUSTWIN PERSONAL INJURY

 Neil Rockind is/has been a member of the Michigan State Bar, New York State Bar, National Association of Criminal Defense Lawyers, Criminal Defense Attorneys of Michigan, Michigan Trial Lawyers Association, American Bar Association, American Association for Justice, National College of District Attorneys (past member) and Prosecuting Attorneys Association of Michigan (past member).
 He is a member of the Criminal Defense section of the State Bar of Michigan.
 He is also on the Regional Advisory Board of the Anti Defamation League and on the Board of Directors for the Friends of the Israeli Defense Force - Michigan Chapter.

 He was recently named one of Michigan's Mover's and Shakers by 944 Magazine and profiled in the October, 2009 Edition of the magazine.
-He was also selected as one of Michigan's SuperLaywers for 2009 and 2010, an honor bestowed upon only 5% of the lawyers practicing in the state.
+He was also selected as one of Michigan's SuperLaywers for 2009, 2010 and 2011, an honor bestowed upon only 5% of the lawyers practicing in the state.
 He has lectured to lawyers, police officers and citizens regarding current issues in law.
+Neil was selected to the Top 100 list by Super Lawyers